jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

 ```

 I really appreciate how Dream makes it possible to get a concise
-overview of the API; in some Pyramid projects, I found this was not
+overview of the API; in some Pyramid projects, I found this wasn't
 always possible.
 In fact, in Pyramid I sometimes struggled with subtle
-routing bugs that were not obvious until run time; having the compiler
+routing bugs that were not obvious until run time.
+Having the compiler
 validate the router in Dream was a welcome change.

 Pyramid does make it somewhat easier to handle access/permissions